zrimshnick/CS554-DevX-Final-Project/README.md

 --------------------------------

-HOSTED INSTRUCTIONS:
+***HOSTED INSTRUCTIONS:*** <br> <br>

-Use our app on https://cs-554-dev-x-final-project.vercel.app/ React frontend hosted with Vercel at https://cs-554-dev-x-final-project.vercel.app/ Node.js backend hosted with Heroku at https://fierce-citadel-77900-969c3a8f8223.herokuapp.com/ Socket.io server hosted with Heroku at https://secret-ocean-18840-8755a33ecbaf.herokuapp.com/
+Use our app on https://cs-554-dev-x-final-project.vercel.app/ <br>
+React frontend hosted with Vercel at https://cs-554-dev-x-final-project.vercel.app/ <br>
+Node.js backend hosted with Heroku at https://fierce-citadel-77900-969c3a8f8223.herokuapp.com/ <br>
+Socket.io server hosted with Heroku at https://secret-ocean-18840-8755a33ecbaf.herokuapp.com/ <br>